bromid/sam/README.md

 ### Change configuration

-All configuration is found in [default.yml](atg-cmdb-server/default.yml) when run locally.
-When deployed with Ansible the configuration is a merge between [configuration/default.yml](atg-cmdb-release/src/ansible/configuration/default.yml) and [ansible/group_vars](atg-cmdb-release/src/ansible/group_vars).
+All configuration is found in [default.yml](sam-server/default.yml).